 Below: The longer and wider greenish sepals are visible in this pair of photos.
 The green carpels in the center are surrounded by a ring of stamens with yellow anthers.
 The small petals are some of the smallest amoung the Buttercups.

 Below: 2nd photo - The stem leaves are deeply 3 to 5 lobed and stalkless, far different from the kidney shaped basal leaves (1st photo) which are on long stalks with coarse rounded teeth on the margins.

 Below: 1st photo - The green stem is smooth but faintly ridged.
 2nd photo - The maturing seed head and seeds.
 Note the very small curved beak on each seed.

 Notes: Kidneyleaf Buttercup is indigenous to the Garden area; Eloise Butler catalogued it on May 25, 1907.
-Martha Crone listed it on her 1951 Garden Census under the name Small-flowered Buttercup.
+Martha Crone noted it in bloom in 1939 and listed it on her 1951 Garden Census under the name Small-flowered Buttercup.
 It has been listed on subsequent census reports.
 It is native to Minnesota, being found in all counties with a few scattered exceptions near the western border.
 R. abortivus is one of 16 buttercup species found in Minnesota.
-It is found throughout North America except in the SW U.S. states of OR, CA, NV, UT and AZ.
+It is found throughout North America except in the U.S. states of OR, CA, NV, UT and AZ.